ShoppinPal/sp-json-logger/README.md

 - **NAME:** 'Name of the logger' else will default to 'sp-json-logger'
 - **APPLICATION:** 'Name of applicaton'
-- **PROGRAM:** 'Name of module' // eg: scheduler-worker/scheduler-api
+- **PROGRAM:** 'Name of module' // eg: scheduler-worker or scheduler-api
 - **LANGUAGE:** 'Programming language used' // eg: javascript/php/go
 - **NODE_ENV:** 'environment' // note: Pretty print is supported on local environment setting, if using staging or production, you won’t get pretty json output to console.